swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-12-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

 #### Move the evaluate step to its own file

-The `src/evaluate.py` script will evaluate the ML model using DVC.
-Let's take this opportunity to refactor the code to make it more modular and explicit using
+The `src/evaluate.py` script evaluates the ML model and saves the metrics and graphs in the `evaluation` directory.
-functions:

 ```py title="src/evaluate.py"
 import json